 This is how I clean lampshades without a vacuum (it takes two seconds).

-My post on how to clean black marks from Pyrex – and bring back shine to Pyrex that’s dishwasher dead – has been viewed 75,000 times!
+My post on how to clean black marks from Pyrex – and bring back shine to Pyrex that’s dishwasher dead – has been viewed hundreds of thousands of times!
 In that post I’ve also got a tip for removing utensils marks from bowls and plates in seconds – I made a cereal bowl set look brand spanking new!

 I did a follow up post about how to remove that really grimey, baked on grease from glass and Pyrex – you’ll never guess what product under your sink did the trick!